 WhatsApp group for conference participants with children

-Please send us an e-mail to esa2019 [at] europeansociology.org if you are interested in setting up/being part of a WhatsApp group for ESA 2019 conference participants with children.
+Please send us an e-mail to esa2019 [at] europeansociology.org if you are interested in being part of a WhatsApp group for ESA 2019 conference participants with children.
 We will put you in touch!

 Family friendly activities in Manchester city and vicinities